 How to pay your mortgage with automated withdrawals

-This option is set up the lender’s website and it means the lender will automatically withdraw the mortgage payment from your bank.
-Once this is set up, the payments will repeat each month.
-This works especially well if you have recurring deposits on a set day such as a payroll or government check.
+This option can be set up through your lender’s website, and once it is in place, the payments will repeat each month.
+This works especially well if you have recurring deposits on a set day, such as a payroll or government check.

 “Automatic payments via ACH withdrawal are the easiest way to make the monthly mortgage payment,” McBride says.
 “It happens without the homeowner needing to take any action and it can happen even if you’re away on vacation and completely unplugged.
 The only downside is for those that have trouble with overdrafts as you need to make sure the money is in the account and available for immediate withdrawal each month when the payment is taken out.”

-You can log into your lender’s website to see when the payment was credited.
-The one disadvantage is that you may not be able to easily change the date the payment is withdrawn from your bank account, especially at the last minute.
+One disadvantage of this route is that you might not be able to easily change the date the payment is withdrawn from your account, especially at the last minute.

 How to pay your mortgage using a credit card

-Paying for a mortgage online with credit card is an option, but not all credit card networks such as Discover, American Express, Mastercard or Visa permit mortgage payments.
-In addition, many mortgage lenders are not fans of this option and most do not accept credit cards.
+In addition, many mortgage lenders are not fans of this option and do not accept credit cards.

 “Most lenders won’t accept credit card payments for the mortgage and the services that do offer the ability to pay via credit card tend to charge a service fee that offsets the value of any rewards you’d be earning,” McBride says.